DouglasRed/daily-planner/README.md

 (./assets/css/images/work-day-scheduler.jpg)

+### Credit

-### Special thanks to Xandromus @ https://github.com/coding-boot-camp/super-disco for the starter code.
+Special thanks to Xandromus @ https://github.com/coding-boot-camp/super-disco for the starter code.
 He was a collaborator.